Alien 3: Start-up with Vincent Ward

 Empire magazine described Ward's 'Wooden Planet' concept as 'undeniably attractive—it would have been visually arresting and at the very least, could have made for some astonishing action sequences.'
 In the same article, Norman Reynolds—the production designer originally hired by Ward—remembers an early design idea for "a wooden library shaft.
 You looked at the books on this wooden platform that went up and down".
 'Imagine the kind of vertical jeopardy sequence that could have been staged here—the Alien clambering up these impossibly high bookshelves as desperate monks work the platform'.
 Sigourney Weaver described Ward's overall concept as "very original and arresting".
 Former Times journalist David Hughes included Ward's version of Alien 3 amongst "The Greatest Sci-Fi Movies Never Made" in his book of this title.

 However, the concept was divisive among the production crew.
 The producers at Brandywine discussed the logical problems of creating and maintaining a wooden planet in space, while Fox executive Jon Landau considered Ward's vision to be "more on the artsy-fartsy side than on the big commercial side" that Ridley Scott and James Cameron employed.
 Ward managed to dissuade the producers of their idea of turning the planet into an ore refinery and the monks into prisoners, but eventually Fox asked for a meeting with the director imposing a list of changes to be made.
-Refusing to do so, Ward was fired.
+Refusing to do so, Ward was dismissed from the project.
 The main plot of the finished film still follows Ward's basic structure.